 - Explanatory letter (including information about Medical Forms and School Meals)

 School Prospectus and Parent & Carer Guide

-Copies of the School Prospectus and the Parent & Carer Guide were shared on the information evening and electronic copies can be viewed by clicking on the link below.
+The School Prospectus and the Parent & Carer Guide can be viewed by clicking on the link below.
 You will find these helpful in explaining the school's aims, the structure of the school day, uniform expectations and other key information about life in Telford Junior School.